 If you're experiencing vaginal dryness or irritation, you may find relief if you:

-Use an over-the-counter water-based lubricant.
-A lubricant can reduced discomfort during intercourse.
+- Use an over-the-counter water-based lubricant.
+A lubricant can reduce discomfort during intercourse.
 Examples include Astroglide, K-Y Jelly and Sliquid.

 Some alternative medicines are used to treat vaginal dryness and irritation associated with menopause, but few approaches are backed by sufficient evidence from clinical trials.
 Interest in complementary and alternative medicine is growing, and researchers are working to determine the benefits and risks of various alternative treatments for genitourinary syndrome of menopause.